MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/add-chart.md

 ---
-title: "Add a chart created in a model-driven app to a webpage in portal"
+title: Add a chart created in a model-driven app to a webpage in portal
-description: "Instructions to add a chart created in a model-driven app to a webpage in the portal."
+description: Learn how to add a chart created in a model-driven app to a webpage in the portal.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual